Why Automate This?

 "Treat document numbers ending in -YYYY-MM as recurring monthly invoices; do not flag these as duplicates." - Reused document numbers across vendors: Narrow the duplicate check to same vendor + same document number rather than document number alone.

-- Session log: Open the job in Duvo and check the session log for timeout or connection errors.
-The log shows exactly which step the assignment stopped at.
+- Session log: Open the run in Duvo and check the session log for timeout or connection errors.
+The log shows exactly which step the agent stopped at.

 - Source permissions: Verify the source folder or inbox is still accessible and that the connected login has not expired.
 Re-authorize the connection if needed.

-- Activity Inbox: Check the Activity Inbox for any pending Human-in-the-Loop requests that may be holding up the job.
+- Requests: Check Requests for any pending Human-in-the-Loop requests that may be holding up the run.

 Records validated but not written to target system